 The tool is provided with a crimp adjustment feature.
 Initially, the crimp height should be verified as specified in Figure 4.
-Refer to Section 6, INSPECTING THE CRIMP HEIGHT, and Section 7, ADJUSTING THE RATCHET, to verify crimp height before using the tool to crimp contacts and wire sizes.
+Refer to section 7, INSPECTING THE CRIMP HEIGHT, and section 8, ADJUSTING THE RATCHET, to verify crimp height before using the tool to crimp contacts and wire sizes.

-Refer to Table 1 and select wire of the specified size and insulation diameter.
+- 1. Refer to Table 1 and select wire of the specified size and insulation diameter. - 2.
 Strip the wire to the length indicated.
-Do not nick or cut wire strands.
-Select an applicable contact and identify the appropriate crimp section according to the wire size markings on the tool.
-Refer to Figure 2 and proceed as follows:

-- 1. Hold the tool so that the back (wire side) is facing you.
-Squeeze the tool handles together and allow them to open fully. - 2.
-Holding the contact by the mating end, insert the contact through the front of the tool and into the appropriate crimp section. - 3.
-Position the contact so that the U of the wire barrel faces the top of the tool.
+Do not nick or cut wire strands. - 3.
+Select an applicable contact and identify the appropriate crimp section according to the wire size markings on the tool. - 4.
+Hold the tool so that the back (wire side) is facing you.
+(See Figure 2.)
+Squeeze the tool handles together and allow them to open fully. - 5.
+Holding the contact by the mating end, insert the contact through the front of the tool and into the appropriate crimp section. - 6.
+Position the contact so that the U of the wire barrel faces the top of the tool. - 7.
 Place the contact up into the nest so that the wire barrel is against the spring-loaded locator.